MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/01/devtools-121.md

 ---
 title: What's New in DevTools (Microsoft Edge 121)
-description: "Z-index and DOM tabs in 3D View tool are now working.
-Correct Hide debugger or Show debugger icon is shown in Sources tool.
+description: "Z-index and DOM tabs in 3D View tool working correctly.
+Correct Hide debugger or Show debugger icon in Sources tool.
+Source map support in Coverage tool.
+Advanced filtering in Bottom-Up, Call Tree, and Event Log tabs in Performance tool.
+Window Controls Overlay section for PWAs, in Application tool's Manifest section.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual